Chapter 7

 One reason product teams may opt for heuristic evaluation over user testing is that—when running usability tests or guerrilla tests, with existing users—you may end up with skewed data, as current users have too much context around how the product works, what you’re looking for, and may aim to please or fall under social desirability bias.
 This often gives an inaccurate idea of an objective or first-time user’s perspective.

 Heuristic analysis is a method of evaluating usability by an expert, while usability testing is a method of evaluating usability by observing real users interacting with a product.
-Both are complementary tools to make better interface, and products.
+Both are complementary tools to make better interfaces and products.

 Heads up 💡